Daylily-Zeleen/GUS-Godot-Universal-Serializer-2.0/demo/addons/com.daylily_zeleen.godot_universal_serializer/README.md

 			a.
 Navigate to `godot-cpp` folder.
 			b.
 Run command:
 			```
-			scons generate_bindings=yes build_liberary=yes
+			scons generate_bindings=yes build_library=yes
 			```
 			c.
-Now you can add `generate_bindings=no build_liberary=no` at next stage to avoid generate bindings and build library every time when compiling `GUS`.
+Now you can add `generate_bindings=no build_library=no` at next stage to avoid generate bindings and build library every time when compiling `GUS`.

 		- (Recommand) Generate bindings and build library every time when compiling `GUS`, to keep the compiling condition of `godot-cpp` same as `GUS`.
-		Just skip this stage and add `generate_bindings=yes build_liberary=yes` or ignore these command arguments.
+		Just skip this stage and add `generate_bindings=yes build_library=yes` or ignore these command arguments.
 		Don't worry, generate bindings and build library of `godot-cpp` would not take many time if the compile conditions have not change.
   4. Here is a little different from `godot-cpp` to compile `GUS` (of course, you can use `scons` to compile, too).
      To do some post process, I use a tool script to compile `GUS`.